jayroh/joeloliveira.com/_posts/2023-12-31-2023-year-end-review.md

 ## Fun

-* Made it to Terrificon and met some childhood heroes.
-Will absolutely do it again in '24. ([JIM F'ING LEE](https://www.instagram.com/p/C1KGmdOuuiG/?hl=en)?
+* Made it to [Terrificon](https://www.terrificon.com/) and met some childhood heroes.
+Will absolutely do it again in '24. ([Jim Lee](https://www.instagram.com/p/C1KGmdOuuiG/?hl=en)?!?
 OKAY!)
 * Took G to several Boston Celtics games.
 Some W's.
 Most L's.
-But that's ok because each experience was a blast.
+But that's okay because each experience was a blast.
-* Watched G perform in a breakdance recital, and his first afterschool theater play.
-He's a born show-man, this kid.
+* Watched G perform in a breakdance recital, and his first after-school play.
+He's a born showman, this kid.
 * Set up my home office, permanently, as a combo standing and treadmill desk.
 My 13 year old Herman Miller Aeron chair now belongs to a new home, thanks to CraigsList.
 * Welcomed a new family member, our 4th English Bulldog - Ruth, or Ruthie, or "Rudabega", or "Luda-Bega", or "Ru-Ru Cakes".
 There is still an abundance of puppy energy but she's as sweet as she is crazy.
 * Met friends at as many Treehouse brewery locations as possible.
 I miss my friends.
 I talk to many of them every day, but I miss them.
 * Bought too many comic books.
-"Too many" may be debatable.
+"Too many".
 * Saw [Botch, Converge, and Cave In](https://www.instagram.com/botch_band/reel/CzmAaEgJ3CY/) at the Roadrunner as part of Botch's reunion tour.
 Another bucket-list band ✅.
 * [Saw several movies](https://letterboxd.com/jayr0h/).
 Standouts:
   * Across the Spider-Verse